nodebots/johnny-five.io/src/news/multi-turn-servo.md

 * beaglebone-io v3.0.0
 * linux-io v0.9.2

-If you are using firmata, you are in the clear and don't need to worry about having the latest version.
+If you are using Firmata, you are in the clear and don't need to worry about having the latest version.